KVignesh122/cg2028machineCodeConverter/README.md

 - Needs Python 3.8 and above to run code.
 - PC relative indexing not supported.
 - No exception handling at the moment.
-- Normal LDR instruction without offset may have discrepencies.
-Always please self-check output to be sure.